cambiotraining/chipseq/Practicals/ChIPseq/oct4-chip-seq.md

 ```
 plotProfile --help
 plotProfile -m Matrix_log2_H3K4me3_allTSS.mat.gz \
     -out Profile_log2_H3K4me3_allTSS.png
 ```

-To plot hetmaps of the ChIP-seq signal at each TSS, use plotHeatmap.
+To plot heatmaps of the ChIP-seq signal at each TSS, use plotHeatmap.
 Find how to use plotHeatmap using the help function and generate a heatmap for H3K4me3

 ```